Cathedral of Saint Helena

 The Cathedral of Saint Helena is the cathedral of the Roman Catholic Diocese of Helena, Montana, United States.
 Modeled by architect A.O.
 Von Herbulis after the Votivkirche in Vienna, Austria, the construction began on the cathedral in 1908, and held its first mass in November 1914.
 Bishop John Patrick Carroll worked tirelessly to raise funds for building the cathedral and had an administrative role in management of the entire project.
 The cathedral sustained significant damage during the 1935 Helena earthquake, which required extensive renovations.
 The cathedral was added to the National Register of Historic Places in 1980.

 History

 Construction

 The Cathedral of the Sacred Hearts of Jesus and Mary, Helena's first cathedral.

 The site for the cathedral was purchased with a $25,000 donation from Thomas Cruse in 1905.
 A.O.
 Von Herbulis of Washington, D.C., was commissioned as the architect.
 Von Herbulis was trained abroad and was chosen for his knowledge of the cathedrals of Europe.
 Rough sketches were prepared in two styles, Romanesque and Gothic.
 When the drawings were presented, the Building Committee chose the Gothic form; a motion to authorize that design passed unanimously.
 Von Herbulis modelled the cathedral after the Votivkirche in Vienna, Austria, which he had become familiar with while studying at university in Vienna.

-Cathedral of St. Helena, circa 1915.